 This is an opportunity for volunteers to work with an assigned equine on ground training, grooming, manners and trust.
 This program is not only a great learning opportunity for volunteers but also improves the chance of finding better homes for our horses.
 To be a part of Manes and Minds you must have been a barn team member for more than 90 days and willing to commit to at least two sessions per week with your horse.
 Volunteers will be assigned a horse, by the Equine Manager, based on their abilities and which horse will benefit from working with them.

 Grooming Team Member

 Grooming is an important part of caring for equine.
 Horse Haven of Tennessee grooming teams ensure that each horse receives regular grooming which promotes health, and provides routine handling for animals that may have arrived at the facility without such experiences.
 A grooming team member must be an established barn team member that has attended grooming training.
 Grooming team members (at least two or more) schedule a time with the Operations Manager in which they can brush and clean assigned equine.

-Miniature horse "Twinkie" is the mascot of Horse Haven of Tennessee and a permanent resident who helps bring awareness to the organization's mission by participating in community and educational events, and appearing on television.
+Miniature horse "Twinkie" is the ambassador of Horse Haven of Tennessee and a permanent resident who helps bring awareness to the organization's mission by participating in community and educational events, and appearing on television.
 Twinkie requires a team of volunteers to transport, groom, chaperone, and sometimes dress him in themed costumes!
 Volunteers for Twinkie’s Team must be established barn team members.

 Special Event Assistance

 The key to ensuring special events and fundraisers run smoothly is having great volunteers to help with various tasks such as hosting games, event registration, and decorating.
-Barn team members are welcome to help out with the planning and running of events like Dancing for the Horses and Boo at the Barn.
+Barn team members are welcome to help out with the planning and running of events like Dancing for the Horses and Fall Harvest Fest.